TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/ExtendingRouting.rst

 Manipulating generated slugs
 =============================

-The "slug" TCA type includes a possibility to hook into the generation of a slug via custom TCA generation options.
+The "slug" `TCA`:pn: type includes a possibility to hook into the generation of a slug via custom `TCA`:pn: generation options.

 Hooks can be registered via